jetml/jetmlgpt/README.md

 JetMLGPT is licensed under the Apache Software License.
 For more information, please refer to the [LICENSE](LICENSE) file.

-## Important
+## Privacy and Data Handling

-Do not share sensitive notebooks and data with OpenAI.
+When using JetMLGPT, be cautious about sharing sensitive information, such as personally identifiable information (PII), intellectual property, trade secrets, or any other confidential material.
+OpenAI's API processes and stores the data sent to it.
+To avoid potential data breaches or misuse, do not share sensitive notebooks and data with OpenAI.
+For more information, consult OpenAI's [data usage policy](https://platform.openai.com/docs/data-usage-policies).